gridiron-zone/huddle/docs/docs/04-validators/07-validator-faq.md

 - Ledger BOLOS SGX enclave
 - Thales nShield support

-The Desmos team does not recommend one solution above the other.
+The Huddle team does not recommend one solution above the other.
 The community is encouraged to bolster the effort to improve HSMs and the security of key management.

 ### What can validators expect in terms of operations?
 Running effective operation is the key to avoiding unexpectedly unbonding or being slashed.
 This includes being able to respond to attacks, outages, as well as to maintain security and isolation in your data center.